A classic tale: Friendship led Paul White to owning a 1949 Jeepster

 Days before his death, Weyrens took his grandchildren for a ride in the Jeepster, and even though the car now is owned by White, he has left a standing invitation for Weyrens' children and grandchildren to visit any time to enjoy another ride in the car.

-Part of “getting the bug” for White was his joining the Midstates Jeepster Association, a group dedicated to the vehicles and their owners.
-Earlier this spring, White attended the association’s spring rally in Pontiac, Illinois, trailering his Jeepster to the event.
+Part of "getting the bug" for White was his joining the Midstates Jeepster Association, a group dedicated to those 19,000 vehicles and their owners.
+Earlier this spring, White attended the association's spring rally in Pontiac, Illinois, trailering his Jeepster to the event.

 "It's fun," White said.
 "I've tried to keep it (the vehicle) all original ... like Jack said.
 I enjoy driving it.
 It's kind of fun, (a car) 70 years old going down the road."